Javran/Thinking-dumps/paper-and-tutorial/arrows-and-computation/NOTES.md

 where are these laws for different kinds of Arrows come from and how they interact with each other?

+Also, I don't know how this laws can be useful except for maybe constructing proofs or refactoring codes.
+Perhaps we shouldn't worry too much about these laws if we haven't seen the need of it...

 - `ArrowApply`

     - The interface is `app :: forall a b. arrow (arrow a b, a) b`.